omgupta-JUS/Network-Packet-Routing-Simulator-Using-Graph-Minimum-Spanning-Tree/README.md

 5. **Simulate Failure**: Select a link and click "Simulate Failure" to see which node pairs become disconnected.
 6. **Toggle Renderer**: Switch between interactive PyVis and static Matplotlib views.
 7. **Export/Import**: Save your topology as JSON or load a previously saved one.
+8. **Compare Algorithms**: Run both Kruskal and Prim on the same network to observe differences in MST construction.
 ---

 ##  Testing